 City services and information: 311 (or visit the 311 online resource page)

 Non-emergency police assistance: (612) 348-2345 (more info)

 Jury selection for the trials of J. Alexander Kueng, Thomas Lane and Tou Thao is scheduled to begin on March 7, 2022.

 We do not know how long the trial will last.
 At a minimum, experts anticipate the trial could last 2-4 weeks.

 Who are the defendants?

 The defendants are former Minneapolis police officers.
-The four are: Derek Chauvin, J. Alexander Kueng, Thomas Lane and Tou Thao.
+The three are: J. Alexander Kueng, Thomas Lane and Tou Thao.

 Where will the trial take place?